dcaponi/tfrewind/README.md

 e.g. on mac its usually `/usr/bin/` or `/usr/local/bin` as long as that folder is on your $PATH

+## Example
+An example `terraform.tfstate` file has been given to demonstrate what will happen.
+If you installed the app correctly, running `tfrewind` from this directory with the provided example, you should get an output `main.tf` that looks like the provided `main_example.tf`.

+If you were to `terraform import` your own resources prior to running this, you'd get a proper `main.tf`.

 ## Contribute

 I started this thinking it'd be cool to add some functionality to my Terraform workflow and as such I haven't added everything under the sun, but if there's a resource you need imported, please add it.